iknite/golang-workshop/README.md

 print(sort(users[5:]))
 ```
-A.k.a a typical map/reduce problem (got hadoop?)
+A.k.a a typical map/reduce problem

 Thanks @honduco for the idea!!

 ----